roman1e2f5p8s/xmas/README.md

 Enjoy and have fun!

 ## Built With
-Only The Python 3.9 Standard Library is used.
+The Python 3.9 Standard Library is only used.
 * [Curses](https://docs.python.org/3/howto/curses.html)

 ## Author